Benjamin Atkins: Murders

-As victims, Atkins chose young and middle-aged destitute women, often prostitutes or drug addicts.
+Atkins mainly chose young destitute women as victims, while he also targeted one middle-aged woman (Vicki Beasley-Brown); his victims were often prostitutes or drug addicts.
 He would lure them to abandoned buildings where he sexually assaulted them.
 After strangling his victims, he would leave the bodies at the crime scenes, with some of them discovered months after their deaths.

-The first victim to be discovered was 30-year-old Debbie Ann Friday, found on December 14, 1991, after she had gone missing on December 8.
+The first victim to be discovered was 31-year-old Debbie Ann Friday, found on December 14, 1991, after she had gone missing on December 8.

 On December 30, the body of 26-year-old Bertha Jean Mason was found.
 She had gone missing on December 11 and was last seen leaving her home and entering a store, after which she was never seen alive again.

 On January 3, 1992, while demolishing an abandoned house, workmen discovered the body of 36-year-old Patricia Cannon George, who had been put on a wanted list in early December 1991 following a drug den bust within Woodward Corridor.

 On January 25, the body of 39-year-old Vickie Truelove was located: like the other victims, she had been sexually assaulted and strangled.
 At the end of January, Atkins was arrested at an abandoned building and taken to the police station for interrogation.
 Due to a lack of evidence to prove his guilt in the murders, he was released.

-On February 17, the corpses of three women were found in three separate rooms in the former Monterey Hotel in Highland Park: they were 34-year-old Valerie Chalk, 23-year-old Juanita Hardy and a Jane Doe whose identity remains unknown.
+On February 17, the corpses of three women were found in three separate rooms in the former Monterey Hotel in Highland Park: they were 34-year-old Valerie Chalk, 23-year-old Juanita Hardy and an unidentified Jane Doe.
+The unidentified woman was identified by forensic genealogy in 2024, but her name was withheld by her family's request.
 Relatives of Chalk told police she went missing after she was put on a wanted list in early November 1991.

-On April 9, the body of 28-year-old Brenda Mitchell was found in an abandoned house, after she had gone missing four days earlier with her two kids to go to the store.
+On April 9, the body of 38-year-old Brenda Mitchell was found in an abandoned house, after she had gone missing four days earlier with her two kids to go to the store.
 Mitchell was found almost completely naked, except for a scarf wrapped around her neck.
 Her death was initially believed to be a drug overdose.

-A few days later, on the 15th, the partially decomposed corpse of 27-year-old Vicki Beasley-Brown, who was last seen alive on March 25, was discovered.
+A few days later, on the 15th, the partially decomposed corpse of 43-year-old Vicki Beasley-Brown, who was last seen alive on March 25, was discovered.

-On June 15, the body of 45-year-old Joanne O'Rourke was found.
+On June 15, the body of 40-year-old Joanne O'Rourke was found.